 You’ll also need strong communication skills—both written and verbal—as well as good organizational abilities.
 Depending on which type of freelance translator job you choose, you may also need specialized training or certifications in order to fulfill specific roles.

-Another important thing to know when considering freelance translation in the film industry is that most jobs require bilingualism in two languages at least.
+Another important thing to know when considering freelance translation in the film industry is that most jobs require bilingualism in two languages at least, such as English and Japanese.
 It is also helpful if you have knowledge of additional related languages as this could provide more opportunities when finding work.

 Finally, it’s essential that any potential freelancer have excellent research skills; being able to access reliable sources quickly is crucial for ensuring accurate translations during tight deadlines.
 By taking the time to research any difficult words or phrases before beginning translations, freelancers can make sure their work is spot-on every time!